 If possible, hikers should bring a hydration reservoir and a water bottle along with them on the trail.
-It may not seem like much, but having extra fluids on hand always proves to be helpful.
-Squirt bottles or water fans can help reduce the intensity of the heat for a short period and make the going easier for a brief period.
-Rather than having to reach into your backpack for a water bottle, a hydration pack will help hydrate more frequently with the lessened difficulty in reaching for fluids.
+Rather than having to reach into your backpack for a water bottle, a hydration pack will help hydrate more frequently versus having to stop and reaching for fluids.
 You should always carry 2-3 liters of water, and extra in the heat.

 Many hikers assume the most dangerous part of hiking in hot weather is dehydration.
 However, some hikers will experience over hydration (hyponatremia) because of the hot temperatures.
 Hikers may feel that drinking more water will help their bodies however drinking more water than your body needs is just as bad as not drinking enough water.
-Most times, over hydration will just lead to cramping.
+Most times, over hydration can lead to cramping, nausea, headaches and more.

 Since hikers will sweat a lot from the heat, besides water, hikers will need to bring items that can replenish their body's supply of electrolytes such as sodium and potassium.
-The easiest way to replenish electrolytes is with trail mixes, fruit such as apples, or also electrolyte drink mixes.
+The easiest way to replenish electrolytes is with trail mix, nut butter, or electrolyte drink mixes.
 You can hydrate after your hike with electrolytes too.
 A few things that can help are SaltStick capsules, Nuun tablets, and good old coconut water.

 Tips For Hiking With Your Pet In The Heat

 If you plan on bringing your best four-legged friend along with you on the trail, keep in mind how much water they will need as well.
-Pet owners should pack at minimum a pet first aid kit and small bowl for their pet to bring along the trail.
-While the hiker can rest at longer intervals, hiking with a pet will mean that more frequent breaks are required depending on the size and type of pet.
+Pet owners should pack at minimum a pet first aid kit and small bowl for their pet to drink out of.
+While you can rest at longer intervals, hiking with a pet will mean that more frequent breaks are required depending on the size and type of pet.

 Signs of dehydration in a dog are harder to spot than in a human.
 Some dogs are temperamental and don't drink unless they feel thirsty, at which point dehydration can kick in fast.
-As dogs lose water faster than humans (through panting, evaporation through paws, breathing, etc) water levels in a dog's body is highly important to balancing blood pH and bodily functions.
+As dogs lose water faster than humans (through panting, evaporation through paws, breathing, etc) water levels in a dog's body is highly important to balancing blood pH and ensure your pets safety.